pnlbwh/pnlpipe-containers/docs/README.md

     tbillah/pnlpipe \
     "dwi_masking.py -i /home/pnlbwh/myData/imagelist.txt -f /home/pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/model_folder"

-* Please make sure to enclose your command within double quotes--`"nifti_atlas ..."`.
+* Please make sure to enclose your command within double quotes--`"dwi_masking.py ..."`.
 * `-v /host/path/to/myData:/home/pnlbwh/data` is for mounting your data into the container so you can analyze.
 * If you would like an interactive shell into the container, use `docker run --rm -ti ...` and omit the command in `" "`.